hieunguyenarc03/hieunguyenarc03/README.md

 # Hi, I'm (Henry) Hieu Nguyen :wave:

-:sparkles:Cinephile with a heart for novels, a mind sharpened by chess, a spirit lifted by badminton, and a soul soothed by cats — ever learning, ever evolving.:sparkles:
+:sparkles: **Cinephile with a heart for novels, a mind sharpened by chess, a spirit lifted by badminton, and a soul soothed by cats — ever learning, ever evolving.** :sparkles:

+---

 ## An Open Chess Tournament

 This is more than a tournament — it’s a celebration of every curious mind.
 Now step into the game.
-Move your <!-- BEGIN TURN --><!-- END TURN --> piece.
+Move your **<!-- BEGIN TURN -->white<!-- END TURN -->** piece.

 <!-- BEGIN CHESS BOARD -->
 <!-- END CHESS BOARD -->